-The rapid shift to digitalization during the pandemic gave a tantalizing glimpse of just what is possible when governments empower their workforces to experiment with bold new approaches.
+The rapid shift to digitalisation during the pandemic gave a tantalising glimpse of just what is possible when governments empower their workforces to experiment with bold new approaches.
 But there’s a danger this momentum will stall if the public sector simply lapses back into its old ways of working, which are too often burdened by excess bureaucracy, hierarchical career structures, rigid job descriptions and limited training.

-of government leaders surveyed said their organization has achieved its digital transformation objectives.
+of government leaders surveyed said their organisation has achieved its digital transformation objectives.